opensecuritycontroller/community/designs/tripleo/osc-tripleo.md

 #### OSC Mounted Volume
 OSC requires a mounted volume for persistence of data such us the OSC H2 database files, plugins, VNF images, etc. The source of the mount will be the host folder `/var/lib/osc/data` and target `/opt/vmidc/bin/data/`.

+#### OSC User
+The commands executed within the OSC container will done with the *root* user as defined here `user: root`.
+> Assumption: The THT community does not have reservations with respect to using the root user within the container.
+Other OOO container services use the same approach, for instance [nova](https://github.com/openstack/tripleo-heat-templates/blob/master/docker/services/nova-api.yaml) or [aodh](https://github.com/openstack/tripleo-heat-templates/blob/master/docker/services/aodh-api.yaml).
+The root user is not a strong requirement for OSC but understanding the full impact of changing that we will require further investigation.

 #### OSC Service Ports
 TODO: How are the ports used by the service provided through the THT?